This is week 28 of our yearlong #freepermaculture course

 If you’re interested in fermentation and in learning how to make a huge variety of yummy foods that will keep for many months without canning, sugar, vinegar, or refrigeration, then you’re definitely going to want to get into the work of Sandor Katz.
 Check out this lovely interview, “What Sandor Katz wants you to understand about fermentation,” and visit the lively discussion forums on his website, here.

-And for an introduction to making your own sauerkraut and kimchi, you need look no further than our own blog, where you can get everything you need to get started, right here.
+And for an introduction to making your own sauerkraut and kimchi, start here.

 Relevant Links and Resources